Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 Advance information on the city comes from two sources.
-Captain Sargaeta (whom they befriended in Adventure 02) can tell them the basics, and give them a ride on his ship.
+Captain Sargaeta (whom they befriended in Adventure 02) can tell them the basics, and give them a ride there on his ship.
 Molly Mayapple can provide them with extensive and invaluable advice on their actual goal in the city.

 The PCs haven't met Molly yet, but they should have recovered a bunch of